MauriCarbon/boilerplate-rock-paper-scissors/replit.md

 ## Overview
 This is a Rock Paper Scissors machine learning project from freeCodeCamp's Machine Learning with Python curriculum.
 The goal is to create a player function that can beat various AI opponents at least 60% of the time by analyzing their patterns.

-**Current State:** The project is fully set up and running in Replit.
-The basic example player function is implemented but has a low win rate (0-20% against different bots).
-Users need to improve the `player()` function in `RPS.py` to pass the challenge.
+**Current State:** COMPLETE - All 4 tests pass!
+The player function defeats all opponents with 60%+ win rate.

 **Project Type:** Command-line application (Python)